IsolatedSingularity/FRB-Analysis/README.md

 # FRB-Analysis
-Computing scintillation and decorrelation statistics for fast radio bursts in the direction of M81 using the CHIME/Pulsar system.
+Characterized the statistics of fast radio burst repeater signals detected from the direction of the M81 galaxy.
+Numerically computed scintillation and decorrelation bandwidths of signals with the CHIME/Pulsar system, amongst non-linear cosmological noise.